• Skip to primary navigation

 Easy Self Care Remedies for Common Ailments at College

-Last Modified: August 30, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: December 9, 2024 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 This time of year, we are all exposed to different ailments because we are usually indoors most of the day.
 Germs and viruses are all over the place, especially for students in college.
 I noticed that there are specific self-care remedies we use at home that my kids completely forget about when they are away in college.
-So, I wanted to remind them and you that there are things you can do to take care of yourself while away from home.
-I broke these self care remedies into common ailments like sore throat, cough, fevers, jaw tightness because of stress, stress migraines, neck tightness, problem sleeping, sinus congestion, and lower back pain.
+So, I wanted to remind them and you that there are things you can do to take care of yourself (Affiliate Link) while away from home.
+I broke these self-care remedies into common ailments like sore throat, cough, fevers, jaw tightness because of stress, stress migraines, neck tightness, problem sleeping, sinus congestion, and lower back pain.

 I always recommend going to the student health center first, but if you don't have the time, you can try these.
 Remember that these suggestions are just that; I am not a doctor, but I found these remedies helped me and my kids take the edge off of the ailment so I could function until I had the time to get to the doctor in a day or two.
 Let's begin.